What is the Difference between a PPA and a Lease?

 PPA, not leases, can have a variable monthly cost.
 Because with a PPA the homeowner is only paying for the electricity they use, not a fixed monthly lease amount, some people might find this to be the better financial option.
 In most cases, however, the PPA company is going to size the solar energy system exactly to homeowner’s needs and the variable monthly cost will even out over time to a similar amount to that of a lease.
 In other words, the PPA’s variable payment is likely to be about the same as a fixed lease payment when averaged over time.

 - It’s just simple

 If a homeowner just wants to go solar as quickly and easily as possible unencumbered by research, then a solar lease or solar PPA is the answer.
-A few signature later and an installation crew will come out a few weeks to install a system.
+A few signatures later and an installation crew will come out in a few weeks to install a system.
 There really isn’t a logical scenario when this is the right way to make a decision; homeowners should always consider all options and do the math.
 Some homeowners are lured into a solar PPA or solar lease because it ‘feels’ like less of a commitment than owning a system, but the reality is a PPA or lease is actually a greater commitment as contracts are generally 20-25 years, where solar financing or a solar loan is generally 12 years or less.